lsst/dp0_lsst_io/docs/delegate-resources/getting-started.rst

 Everyone should use their full professional names and institutional email addresses.
 The process to verify data rights and approve petitions can take a few days.
 Please contact Melissa Graham at mlg3k@uw.edu or Heather Shaughnessy at sheather@slac.stanford.edu with any issues.
-Once your petition is approved and you can log in to `data.lsst.cloud <https://data.lsst.cloud>`_, you are a DP0 delegate.
+Once your petition is approved and you can log in to `data.lsst.cloud <https://data.lsst.cloud>`_, you are a DP0 user.

 **Step 3.**
 Get an account in the `Rubin Community Forum <https://community.lsst.org/>`__ and review how to get :doc:`/delegate-resources/support` for DP0.

-It is recommended to go to `community.lsst.org/groups <https://community.lsst.org/groups>`_ and join the "DP0 Delegates" group.
-DP0-related news and events are shared with this group.
 Opt-in to receiving email notifications from the Forum by setting the profile preference for "Email me when I am sent a personal message" to "Always".
 People new to the Rubin Community Forum might appreciate `this video demonstrating how to navigate and post topics to the forum <https://www.youtube.com/watch?v=d_Z5xmkR4P4&list=PLPINAcUH0dXZSx2aY6wTIjLCWiexs3dZR&index=10>`_.